Arthur Cayley: Law career

+Professorship

+Around 1860, Cambridge University's Lucasian Professor of Mathematics (Newton's chair) was supplemented by the new Sadleirian professorship, using funds bequeathed by Lady Sadleir, with the 42-year-old Cayley as its first holder.
+His duties were "to explain and teach the principles of pure mathematics and to apply himself to the advancement of that science."
+He gave up a lucrative legal practice for a modest salary, but never regretted the exchange, since it allowed him to devote his energies to the pursuit that he liked best.
+He at once married and settled down in Cambridge, and (unlike Hamilton) enjoyed a home life of great happiness.
+Sylvester, his friend from his bachelor days, once expressed his envy of Cayley's peaceful family life, whereas the unmarried Sylvester had to fight the world all his days.

+At first the Sadleirian professor was paid to lecture over one of the terms of the academic year, but the university financial reform of 1886 freed funds to extend his lectures to two terms.
+For many years his courses were attended only by a few students who had finished their examination preparation, but after the reform the attendance numbered about fifteen.
+He generally lectured on his current research topic.

-The other duty of the chair — the advancement of mathematical science — was discharged in a handsome manner by the long series of memoirs that he published, ranging over every department of pure mathematics.
-But it was also discharged in a much less obtrusive way; he became the standing referee on the merits of mathematical papers to many societies both at home and abroad.
+As for his duty to the advancement of mathematical science, he published a long and fruitful series of memoirs ranging over all of pure mathematics.
+He also became the standing referee on the merits of mathematical papers to many societies both at home and abroad.

-In 1872 he was made an honorary fellow of Trinity College, and three years later an ordinary fellow, which meant stipend as well as honour.
+In 1872, he was made an honorary fellow of Trinity College, and three years later an ordinary fellow, a paid position.
 About this time his friends subscribed for a presentation portrait.
-Maxwell wrote an address to the committee of subscribers who had charge of the Cayley portrait fund.
-The verses refer to the subjects investigated in several of Cayley's most elaborate memoirs; such as, Chapters on the Analytical Geometry of $n$ dimensions; On the theory of Determinants; Memoir on the theory of Matrices; Memoirs on skew surfaces, otherwise Scrolls; On the delineation of a Cubic Scroll, etc.
+Maxwell wrote an address praising Cayley's principal works, including his Chapters on the Analytical Geometry of $n$ dimensions; On the theory of Determinants; Memoir on the theory of Matrices; Memoirs on skew surfaces, otherwise Scrolls; and On the delineation of a Cubic Scroll.

 In addition to his work on algebra, Cayley made fundamental contributions to algebraic geometry.
 Cayley and Salmon discovered the 27 lines on a cubic surface.
 Cayley constructed the Chow variety of all curves in projective 3-space.
 He founded the algebro-geometric theory of ruled surfaces.
+His contributions to combinatorics include counting the nn−2 trees on n labeled vertices by the pioneering use of generating functions.

-In 1876 he published a Treatise on Elliptic Functions.
+In 1876, he published a Treatise on Elliptic Functions.
 He took great interest in the movement for the university education of women.
-At Cambridge the women's colleges are Girton and Newnham.
+At Cambridge the first women's colleges were Girton and Newnham.
 In the early days of Girton College he gave direct help in teaching, and for some years he was chairman of the council of Newnham College, in the progress of which he took the keenest interest to the last.